-Powerful language for educationally marginalized students: Developing a subversive pedagogy for the language and literacy of science
+Powerful language for educationally marginalised students: Developing a subversive pedagogy for the language and literacy of science

 Gaining control of subject-specific language, or ‘power language’, is fundamental to successful learning at school.
 The term ‘subversive’ in my title is drawn from linguist Jim Martin’s interpretation of Bernstein’s educational sociology.
 It refers to the intention to challenge the social order by making powerful language and knowledge explicit to those who would not otherwise be able to access this knowledge and language.